Djordje Mihailovic: Chicago Fire

 The Chicago Fire signed Mihailovic as a homegrown player on January 27, 2017.
 The 18-year-old became the ninth Homegrown signing in Fire history and the first player born after the club's founding in 1997.
-He made his MLS debut on March 11, 2017 in a 2–0 home victory over Real Salt Lake.
+He made his MLS debut on March 11, 2017, in a 2–0 home victory over Real Salt Lake.
 He was subbed on for Michael de Leeuw in the 93rd minute.
-He scored his first MLS goal on September 27, 2017 in a 4–1 away victory over the San Jose Earthquakes.
+He scored his first MLS goal on September 27, 2017, in a 4–1 away victory over the San Jose Earthquakes.
 His goal, assisted by Matt Polster, came in the 14th minute and was the first of the match.
 During the Knockout Round clash with the New York Red Bulls, Mihailovic was diagnosed with a ruptured ACL after a tackle that left him in serious pain.
 Mihailovic would miss 6–8 months before returning to the field.

 CF Montréal

 On December 17, 2020, Mihailovic was traded to CF Montréal in exchange for $400,000 in 2021 General Allocation Money, $400,000 in 2022 General Allocation Money, as well as $200,000 in conditional General Allocation Money.
-Mihailovic also signed a new three-year deal with Montreal.
+Mihailovic also signed a new three-year deal with Montréal.
 In 2021, he had 16 assists, establishing a new CF Montréal club record.

 AZ

-On August 24, 2022 Montreal announced a transfer had been agreed with Eredivisie side AZ for Mihailovic, effective January 1, 2023.
+On August 24, 2022, Montréal announced a transfer had been agreed with Eredivisie side AZ for Mihailovic, effective January 1, 2023.
 He made his debut on January 7 against Vitesse.

+Colorado Rapids

+On January 8, 2024, Mihailovic returned to the United States, joining Colorado Rapids for a reported transfer fee of around $3 million.
+He was signed as a Designated Player due to his large transfer fee.

+Toronto FC

+On August 7, 2025, Mihailovic signed with Toronto FC, who paid Colorado $9 million in a cash-for-player trade.
+The trade included an $8 million up front and another $1 million if certain performance-based metrics were achieved.

 International career

 As a U.S. Youth International who spent time in the U-17 Residency Program in Bradenton, Florida, Mihailovic scored three goals for the U-19s in 2016 including the game winners against Mauritania in the 2016 COTIF Tournament in Valencia, Spain on July 28 and against Hungary in the Stevan-Vilotic Cele Tournament in Topola, Serbia on September 5.

-Mihailovic made his senior team debut on January 27, 2019 against Panama, where he scored his first senior international goal.
+Mihailovic made his senior team debut on January 27, 2019, against Panama, where he scored his first senior international goal.

 Mihailovic was included on the 23 man roster for the 2019 CONCACAF Gold Cup where he made two appearances during the group stage.